eda-ricercatore/gulyas-scripts/notes/uml.md

 	- A realization/implementation relationship describes how the client model element(s) "realize(s)/implement(s)/execute(s)" the behavior of the supplier client model.
+	- The client and supplier of the realization relationship has to be one of the following elements or groups of elements:
+		* classes
+		* interfaces
+		* components
+		* packages
 	- A given supplier can be realized by multiple clients;
 		or, multiple clients can realize a given supplier.
 	- We use the following terms interchangeably: